mitranim/gow/readme.md

 Supported control codes with commonly associated hotkeys.
 Exact keys may vary between terminal apps.
 For example, `^-` in MacOS Terminal vs `^?` in iTerm2.

 ```
-3     ^C          kill subprocess or self with SIGINT
+3     ^C          Kill subprocess with SIGINT.
-18    ^R          kill subprocess with SIGTERM, restart
+18    ^R          Kill subprocess with SIGTERM, restart.
-20    ^T          kill subprocess with SIGTERM
+20    ^T          Kill subprocess with SIGTERM.
-28    ^\          kill subprocess or self with SIGQUIT
+28    ^\          Kill subprocess with SIGQUIT.
-31    ^- or ^?    print currently running command
+31    ^- or ^?
+Print currently running command.
 ```

 Other input is forwarded to the subprocess as-is.